How to Safely Preserve Meat Without Refrigeration: Easy Tips

 The success of your jerky is decided long before it ever feels the heat.
 Your choice of cut and how you slice it are everything.
 You need the leanest cuts you can find—fat is the enemy of preservation.
 It doesn't dry properly and eventually goes rancid, spoiling your whole batch.

 Beef eye of round, top round, or flank steak are all great choices.
 If you’re working with venison or other game, any big muscle from the hindquarters will do perfectly.
+Trim away every visible strip of fat before slicing.
+A little diligence here makes the difference between jerky that keeps for months and one that spoils in weeks.

 Once you’ve got your cut, stick it in the freezer for an hour or two.
 This firms up the meat, making it a thousand times easier to slice into thin, even strips.
 Your target is a thickness of about 1/4 inch.